A finite volume scheme for nonlinear degenerate parabolic equations: Numerical simulations

 then $r'(s)=0$ for all $s \in (0,1)$.
 The initial data is

+and the final time is $T=0.01$.
+The diffusion vanishes in $\lbrace x \in (-1,1) \,: \, u(x) \leq 1 \rbrace$, which is not empty, then this test case is degenerate.
+In Figure \ref{ex2_1}, we represent the evolution of the deviation from the initial data of the approximate solution computed on a fine mesh made of 3200 cells with the scheme \eqref{fluxFU2}.
+We observe a loss of regularity during the evolution.

-and the final time is $T=0.01$.\\ In Table \ref{tabledeg1} we compare the order of convergence in $L^{1}$ norm of the Scharfetter-Gummel extended scheme (\ref{fluxSG1}) and of our first and second order fully upwind fluxes (\ref{fluxFU1})-(\ref{fluxFU2}).
+In Table \ref{tabledeg1} we compare the order of convergence in $L^{1}$ norm of the Scharfetter-Gummel extended scheme (\ref{fluxSG1}) and of our first and second order fully upwind fluxes (\ref{fluxFU1})-(\ref{fluxFU2}).
 In this case where $r'$ vanishes on a whole interval, it appears that the second-order scheme (\ref{fluxFU2}) is more accurate than the two others schemes.
-The Scharfetter-Gummel extended scheme is only one order accurate while second-order accuracy is preserved with our new scheme.
+The Scharfetter-Gummel extended scheme is only one order accurate while second-order accuracy is almost preserved with our new scheme, in spite of the loss of regularity of the solution observed in Figure \ref{ex2_1}.